Domain Name System Security Extensions: Deployment in resolvers

 Several ISPs have started to deploy DNSSEC-validating DNS recursive resolvers.
 Comcast became the first major ISP to do so in the United States, announcing their intentions on October 18, 2010 and completing deployment on January 11, 2012.

 According to a study at APNIC, the proportion of clients who exclusively use DNS resolvers that perform DNSSEC validation rose to 8.3% in May 2013.
 About half of these clients were using Google's public DNS resolver.

 In September 2015, Verisign announced their free public DNS resolver service, and although unmentioned in their press releases, it also performs DNSSEC validation.

 By the beginning of 2016, APNIC's monitoring showed the proportion of clients who exclusively use DNS resolvers that perform DNSSEC validation had increased to about 15%.

 DNSSEC support

 Google's public recursive DNS server enabled DNSSEC validation on May 6, 2013.

 BIND, the most popular DNS management software, enables DNSSEC support by default since version 9.5.

 The Quad9 public recursive DNS has performed DNSSEC validation on its main 9.9.9.9 address since it was established on May 11, 2016.
 Quad9 also provides an alternate service which does not perform DNSSEC validation, principally for debugging.

+Deployment in infrastructure

+In September 2023, Microsoft announced it would utilize DNSSEC (via DANE) to verify the authenticity of certificates during SMTP communications.

+Reception

+Geoff Hutson has argued that DNSSEC deployment should be given up.